 Janet McKinley (Chair Emerita)

-Janet McKinley is co-founder of Advance Global Capital Limited, a U.K. based alternative investment company focused on SME financing in developing countries.
+Janet McKinley is founder and principal investor of Advance Global Capital Ltd., a UK based direct lending fund manager, specializing in revolving lines of credit to factoring companies, backed by the confirmed invoices of small and medium-sized businesses (SMEs) in underserved markets.
 McKinley retired in 2004 as Principal Executive Officer and Chair of the Income Fund of America, as well as Director of Capital Research and Management Company (which oversees assets in excess of $1 trillion).
 McKinley served as Board Chair of Oxfam America from 2004 to 2010 and has served on the boards of Oxfam International, Smith College, the Deutsche Bank Microfinance Consortium Fund, MicroCredit Enterprises and the Synapse Market Access Fund.
 After years of distinguished service as BEMCO’s founding Chair of the Board, she was named Chair Emerita in 2015.
 She graduated summa cum laude from Smith College (Phi Beta Kappa) and attended the University of Krakow, Poland, as a Fulbright Scholar.
 She also attended the New York University Graduate School of Business.

 Loraine Binion (Treasurer)